cse110-fa22-group5/cse110-fa22-group5/admin/meetings/100822-teambonding.md

 Members Present: All

 ## Agenda
-- Played Skribbl.io as our team bonding exercise.
+- Played Skribbl.io as our team bonding exercise!

 ## Other
 Any decisions made and their reasoning - NA